data-tsunami/cobol-dump-parser/README.md

 the reference to the package + class + method that generates the CobolDumpParser instance.
 The second parameter are the index of required fields (1 and 3 are the fields 'Code' and 'Price').

-The output of ILLUSTRATE whould be:
+The output of ILLUSTRATE would be:

 ```
 -------------------------------------------------------------------------------------------------